Step 1: Enrollment forms are ready to use:

 The gold box below contains the full script needed to embed a table onto a webpage.
 The most important part of the code is the src (source).
 The url there determines what is shown in the table.

 Replace the XXXXXX with your specific Organization ID!
-(Tools > Online Web Registration - it is shown in blue).
+(Gear icon > Settings > Online Registration - it is shown in blue).

 Step 4: Create customized, grouped tables: